charles66820/inriaStage2023/note.md

 `Mad-MPI` is an `NewMadeleine` *API adapter* for MPI.

 `pioman` a framework used by MPI implementations to transparently made the communication progression asynchronous.
+I/O manager.